 - Clone - Clone the selected objects or layers.

-- Reference - Create a new object containing a symbolic link to the selected object.
+- Reference - Create a new object containing a reference link to the selected object.

 - Delete - Delete the selected objects.